manishraj27/mern-project-cli/README.md

 #### What This Command Does:

-- **Automatically Detects Project Type**: Determines if the project is a React, Vue, TypeScript, Node.js, or plain JavaScript application.
+- **Automatically Detects Project Type**: Determines if the project is a React, Vue, TypeScript, Node.js, Next.js, or plain JavaScript application.
 - **Configures ESLint**: Creates a `.eslintrc.json` file specific to the detected environment (e.g., browser for React, Node.js for backend).
 - **Installs Dependencies**: Automatically installs ESLint, Prettier, and their necessary plugins as development dependencies in the specified directory.
 - **Supports Multiple File Extensions**: Handles various file types based on the project structure.
+- **User Confirmation for Overwrites**: Prompts the user before overwriting existing configuration files to prevent accidental data loss.

 #### Example Usage